QuantasSupport/Quantas/HOWTO.md

 	  ]
 	}

+We shall update the `makefile` to include the new algorithm by adding:

+	INPUTFILE := $(PROJECT_DIR)/ChangRobertsInput.json

+	ALG := CHANGROBERTS_PEER
+	ALGFILE := ChangRobertsPeer

 We are now ready to run the experiment (on a unix-like system):

 	make prod
 	./quantas.out quantas/ChangRoberts.json

 This particular execution should output:

  	Realizing 9 is the leader
  	Realizing 9 is the leader